W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/ii-the-ego-and-false-autonomy/index.md

 ²This is obvious when you consider what is involved.
 ³To the ego, to give anything implies that you will have to do without it.
 ⁴When you associate giving with sacrifice, you give only because you believe that you are somehow getting something better, and can therefore do without the thing you give.
-⁵‘Giving to get’ is an inescapable law of the ego, which always evaluates itself in relation to other egos.
+⁵“Giving to get’ is an inescapable law of the ego, which always evaluates itself in relation to other egos.
 ⁶It is therefore continually preoccupied with the belief in scarcity that gave rise to it.
 ⁷Its whole perception of other egos as real is only an attempt to convince itself that *it* is real.
-⁸‘Self-esteem’ in ego terms means nothing more than that the ego has deluded itself into accepting its reality, and is therefore temporarily less predatory.
+⁸“Self-esteem’ in ego terms means nothing more than that the ego has deluded itself into accepting its reality, and is therefore temporarily less predatory.
-⁹This ‘self-esteem’ is always vulnerable to stress, a term which refers to any perceived threat to the ego’s existence.
+⁹This “self-esteem’ is always vulnerable to stress, a term which refers to any perceived threat to the ego’s existence.

 ::: details Expanded
 Only those who have a real and lasting sense of abundance can be truly charitable.
 ²This [only those who have abundance are charitable] is obvious when you consider what is involved.
 ³To the ego, to give anything implies that you will have to do without it [whatever you give].
 ⁴When you associate giving with sacrifice, you give only because you believe that you are somehow getting something better, and can therefore do without the thing you give.
-⁵‘Giving to get’ is an inescapable law of the ego, which always evaluates itself [ego’s-self] in relation to other egos.
+⁵“Giving to get’ is an inescapable law of the ego, which always evaluates itself [ego’s-self] in relation to other egos.
 ⁶It [the ego] is therefore continually preoccupied with the belief in scarcity that gave rise to it [the ego].
 ⁷Its [the-ego’s] whole perception of other egos as real is only an attempt to convince itself [the-ego’s-self] that *it [the ego]* is real.
-⁸‘Self-esteem’ in ego terms means nothing more than that the ego has deluded itself [the-ego’s-self] into accepting its [the-ego’s] reality, and is therefore temporarily less predatory.
+⁸“Self-esteem’ in ego terms means nothing more than that the ego has deluded itself [the-ego’s-self] into accepting its [the-ego’s] reality, and is therefore temporarily less predatory.
-⁹This ‘self-esteem’ is always vulnerable to stress, a term which [term] refers to any perceived threat to the ego’s existence.
+⁹This “self-esteem’ is always vulnerable to stress, a term which [term] refers to any perceived threat to the ego’s existence.
 :::

 ::: details Substituted